-If you are unsure of which plan makes the most sense for your family and you have a financial planner or a certified public accountant, they can run the numbers for you.
+If your student is already covered by your own plan, you should consider what your cost is to keep them on your plan.
+If you have more than one child on your plan, it may not be cost-efficient to remove just one child.
+Also, consider if you are using pre-tax dollars (Cafeteria Plan or Flexible Spending Account).
+Or if you are unsure of which plan makes the most sense for your family and you have a financial planner or a certified public accountant, they can run the numbers for you.
+All health insurance information.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.